Tinkerforge/doc/en/source/Software/Brickv_Install_Windows.rst

 You can choose the actions of the installer:

 * **Install Brick Viewer** will copy the program files.
-* **Install/Update Brick Bootloader Driver** will install/update the USB driver for Bricks in bootloader mode.
-This driver is necessary to do Brick firmware updates using Brick Viewer.
 * **Install/Update ESP32 Bootloader Driver** will install/update the USB bootloader
   driver for ESP32 (Ethernet) Bricks.
 This driver is necessary to do ESP32 (Ethernet) Brick firmware updates using Brick Viewer.